frmichel/morph-xr2rml/docker/README.md

 - `mongo_import`: copy your files to import in this folder, it is mouned in the MongoDB container.
 - `xr2rml_config`: mapping files, morph.properties, log configuration file, and bash scripts to run Morph-xR2RML.
 This folder is mouned in the Morph-xR2RML container.
 - `xr2rml_config`: where the RDF files will be written.
-- `run.sh`: example script to show you how to import data into MongoDB and run Morph-xR2RML to translate the data to RDF.
+- `run.sh`: example script showing how to import data into MongoDB and run Morph-xR2RML to translate the data to RDF.

 ### Accessing Logs

 The `docker-compose.yml` mounts the Morph-xR2RML log directory to the Docker host in directory `log`.